 - Complete a specified amount of training.

 State laws vary widely in the services they allow complementary health practitioners to offer.
 For example, a national survey of laws governing chiropractic showed substantial differences among states in the number of services and practices that chiropractors are allowed to perform.

 Education and Training

-Professional organizations offer certification examinations to graduates of accredited education and training programs.
-Certification qualifies them for state or local licensure.
-For example, in many states acupuncturists who do not have a doctor of medicine (M.D.) degree must be certified by the National Certification Commission for Acupuncture and Oriental Medicine to get licensed.
-Some of the other professional organizations involved in certification include the National Certification Board for Therapeutic Massage & Bodywork, the Council for Homeopathic Certification, the National Board of Chiropractic Examiners (NBCE), and the North American Board of Naturopathic Examiners.
+For example, in most states acupuncturists must be certified by the National Certification Commission for Acupuncture and Oriental Medicine or pass that organization’s exams to be licensed.
+Some of the other professional organizations involved in certification include the National Certification Board for Therapeutic Massage & Bodywork, the National Board of Chiropractic Examiners (NBCE), and the North American Board of Naturopathic Examiners.

 Differences in Licensing Requirements for Complementary Health Practitioners